We've spent the past decade helping entrepreneurs to incorporate and set up their small businesses.

 Should I incorporate? is the first question you should ask before taking any steps to set up a business.

-To determine whether you should incorporate a business, you need to first understand the pros and cons.
-You should also take a look at the alternatives to incorporating.
-Depending upon the facts, incorporating a business could make a whole lot of sense, very little sense, or something in between.
+Depending upon the facts, incorporating your business could make a whole lot of sense, very little sense, or something in between.

 Here are some of the things to consider when deciding whether you should incorporate a business: